Foreign relations of India: South

 Since the initiation of the peace process, several confidence-building measures (CBMs) between India and Pakistan have taken shape.
 The Samjhauta Express and Delhi–Lahore Bus service are two of these successful measures which have played a crucial role in expanding people-to-people contact between the two countries.
 The initiation of the Srinagar–Muzaffarabad Bus service in 2005 and the opening of a historic trade route across the Line of Control in 2008 further reflects increasing eagerness between the two sides to improve relations.
 Although bilateral trade between India and Pakistan was a modest US$1.7 billion in March 2007, it is expected to cross US$10 billion by 2010.
 After the 2005 Kashmir earthquake, India sent aid to affected areas in Pakistani Kashmir and Punjab as well as Indian Kashmir.

 The 2008 Mumbai attacks seriously undermined the relations between the two countries.
-India alleged Pakistan harbouring militants on their soil, while Pakistan vehemently denied such claims.
+India alleged Pakistan was harbouring militants on their soil, while Pakistan vehemently denied such claims.

 A new chapter started in India-Pakistan relations when a new NDA government took charge in Delhi after victory in the 2014 election and invited SAARC members' leaders to an oath-taking ceremony.
-Subsequently, the visit of the Indian prime minister on 25 December informally wished Pakistani Prime Minister Nawaz Sharif on his Birthday and participate in his daughter's wedding.
+Subsequently, the visit of the Indian prime minister on 25 December informally wished Pakistani Prime Minister Nawaz Sharif on his Birthday and participated in his daughter's wedding.
 It was hoped that the relationship between the neighbour will improve but an attack on an Indian army camp by Pakistani infiltrators on 18 September 2016 and a subsequent surgical strike by India aggravated the already strained relationship between the nations.

 The evening flag lowering ceremony at the India-Pakistan International Border near Wagah.
 Taken from the Pakistani side.

 A SAARC summit scheduled in Islamabad was called off because of a boycott by India and other SAARC members subsequently.

 The relationship took a further nosedive after another attack on CRPF in February 2019 by a terrorist associated with the Pakistan-based terror organisation, Jaish-e-Mohammed, when the terrorist rammed his vehicle packed with explosives against a bus carrying CRPF soldiers in Pulwama, Kashmir, killing 40.
 India blamed Pakistan which was denied by the Pakistani establishment.
 India retaliated with an airstrike on Balakot, a region claimed and controlled by Pakistan.

-A new chapter in peace was ignited when it was suddenly declared that a back-door peace settlement over ceasing the cross-border firing across LOC was signed between the armies of both sides, and a steady growth in the countries coming together was observed.
+A new chapter in peace was ignited when it was suddenly declared that a back-door peace settlement over ceasing the cross-border firing across the LOC was signed between the armies of both sides, and a steady growth in the countries coming together was observed.